-This award is presented annually to one NSHE faculty member with a distinguished record in research.
+These awards are presented annually to NSHE faculty members with a distinguished record in research.
 Faculty from UNLV, UNR, and DRI are eligible; although this award is intended for individuals, groups who have made major advances through their collaborations may be recognized as well.
-Candidates must have 10 years of service in NSHE by the date of the nomination and be nominated by a NSHE employee or student in order to be considered for the award.
+Candidates for the Distinguished Career Researcher Award must have 10 years of cumulative service in NSHE by the date of the nomination and be nominated by a NSHE employee or student in order to be considered for the award.
+Candidates for the Mid-Career Researcher Award must have 5 years of cumulative service in NSHE by the date of the nomination and be nominated by a NSHE employee or student in order to be considered for the award.

 *Please note: If you intend to nominate a faculty member, please notify the nominee and submit the nomination letter to him/her.
-The nominee should compile all application materials, including the nomination letter, and submit them by the deadline through the Regents' Awards Portal.
+The nominee should compile all application materials as a single pdf file, including the nomination letter, and submit them by the deadline through the Regents' Awards Portal.

 Nominees must provide all materials to support their nominations.
 These materials include:

-The deadline for all materials is 5 p.m., Oct.
-7, 2013.
+The deadline for all materials is 5 p.m., Sept.
+28, 2018.
 The nominee should compile all materials in pdf format for submission online.
-Materials that cannot be submitted online due to file size (e.g. entire books) can be delivered to Dene Charlet.
+Materials that cannot be submitted online due to file size (e.g. entire books) can be delivered to Jill Zimbelman.